Avaray/esp32-bme280-micropython-weather-station/README.md

 - Do better keyboard interruptions.
 To have the ability to stop the program execution at any time (except when sleeping, ofc.).
 Currently, I have programmed it to work, but it can be done better.
 I need to think about it.
 - Better logging and add the option to disable logging to save energy (does it make sense?).
-- Admin Mode + Web UI
 - OTA updates, Pre-commit hook to generate hashes for all files, plus code backup (to prevent bricking the device)
 - Custom `machine.wake_reason()` for reboots to Admin Mode.
 If config is not correct, the device will reboot to Admin Mode.
-- In Admin Mode, force connected client to open a browser with the device's IP address.